Wheezy72/Netpulse/DEV_GUIDE.md

 Scripts **must not** instantiate their own event loops or raw DB connections; they should consume only the provided `ctx`.

-#### 6.3.3 Security Model (First Iteration)
+#### 6.3.3 Security Model (Current Behaviour)

-NetPulse is designed for self‑hosted, trusted environments, but we still apply constraints:
+NetPulse is designed to be self‑hosted and run on networks you control.
+To keep things predictable:

-- Scripts run inside the **Celery worker container**, not the API.
+- Scripts run inside the **Celery worker container**, not the API process.
-- Considerations:
-  - Disable root inside containers.
-  - Scope network capabilities to required interfaces.
-  - Use OS‑level sandboxing if needed (e.g., user namespaces, seccomp, AppArmor).
-- The first iteration focuses on API and architectural safety:
-  - Scripts cannot directly modify core NetPulse code.
-  - Scripts have controlled access to context, not direct imports from internal modules by default (though Python runtime still allows imports if present in sys.path; advanced sandboxing would further restrict this).
+- Workers talk to the database through the same async session layer as the API.
+- Prebuilt scripts are governed by an allowlist in `Settings.allowed_prebuilt_scripts`.
+  - By default this includes conservative automation such as `backup_switch.py` and `defense_block_ip.py`.
+  - Lab‑only templates (malformed packets, PCAP replay) are listed separately in `Settings.lab_only_prebuilt_scripts` and should only be enabled in test environments.

+Additional considerations for production:

+- Run containers as non‑root where possible.
+- Grant only the Linux capabilities that are required (e.g. `NET_RAW` / `NET_ADMIN` on a dedicated worker for packet capture).
+- If you expose this UI on a shared network, ensure HTTPS termination and upstream auth (SSO or VPN).

 Future hardening options (for later versions):